 How do leading companies leverage 3D to configure and sell customized products?
 Please share your experience, thoughts, and lessons learned in this new customizing products in 3D survey.
-If you already completed the survey –> please share with a colleague or on social media using the “Share/Save” buttons on this page.
-If you haven’t taken the
+This survey is now closed, please check back for the resulting eBook.
+The 25 respondents that will receive a $20 Amazon gift card have not yet been

 This episode of Tech-Clarity TV explains how food and beverage companies can survive in the digital age as new, agile, innovative companies disrupt their markets.
 It shares how these food and CPG companies can use analytics as a competitive tool to better sense and respond to customer needs and gain deeper understanding of their products, processes,

 This episode of Tech-Clarity TV explains how digital food and beverage companies improve agility, innovation, and productivity through better connectivity between R&D and the plant, streamlined production operations, and analytics.
 This video is part of a series of videos showing how digitalization can help food and beverage companies compete with innovative, digital industry competitors that

 This episode of Tech-Clarity TV explores how food and beverage industry can avoid industry disruption from a new class of competitors, including the likes of Amazon, Blue Apron, HelloFresh, and others.
 It shares how digitalization can help R&D innovate faster, readily customize products to customer needs, and respond to the market with both agility and

 Jim Brown contributed a guest post to the Siemens PLM Community blog discussing how digitalization impacts the production of consumer packaged goods such as food and beverages.
 Digital enterprise in the food and beverage industry opens up a number of opportunities to improve manufacturing productivity and agility, all while maintaining or improving cost and quality.